sai-dev/sai/autogtp/README.md

 best network from the server so far, play a game against itself, and upload the SGF and training data at the end of the game.

-# Requirements
+## Requirements

 * Qt 5.3 or later with qmake
 * C++14 capable compiler
 * curl
 * gzip and gunzip

-## Example of compiling - Ubuntu

-    sudo apt install qt5-default qt5-qmake curl
-    qmake -qt5
-    make

-## Compiling under Visual Studio - Windows

-You have to download and install Qt and Qt VS Tools.
-You only need QtCore to run.
-Locate a copy of curl.exe and gzip.exe (a previous SAI release package will contain them) and put them into the msvc subdir.

-Loading leela-zero2015.sln or leela-zero2017.sln will then load this project and should compile.
-The two exes (curl.exe and gzip.exe) will also be copied to the output folder after the build, making it possible to run autogtp.exe directly.

-# Running

-Copy the compiled sai binary into the autogtp directory, and run autogtp.

-    cp ../build/sai .
-    ./autogtp
+## Matches information

+Autogtp will automatically download better networks once found.

 While autogtp is running, typing q+Enter will save the processed data and exit.
  When autogtp runs next, autogtp will continue the game.

+Not each trained network will be a strength improvement over the prior one.
+ Patience please. :)

+Match games are played at full strength.

+Self-play games are played with some randomness in the first moves, and noise all game long.

+Training data from self-play games are full strength even if plays appear weak.